sqlparser/gspHome/_tutorials/gsp-howto-sql-comments.md

 But it's still possible to know the relation between comment and SQL clause by using the position information of the comment( __TSourceToken.lineNo__,  __TSourceToken.columnNo__) and  start/end token( __TSourceToken.lineNo__,  __TSourceToken.columnNo__) of the SQL clause.

 It's possible to link comment to the SQL clause by using line and column position provided by GSP.
-Below is the demo list the comments to the select list.
+Below is the demo lists the comments after the select list.

 ```java
 import gudusoft.gsqlparser.*;